Dungeons

 Generation Procedure

-Procedures pending full development.
+Detailed procedures pending full development.
 Sources: Ex Umbra (primary), Delve & Rise (solo/mapping), Perilous Wilds (monsters and dangers).

 Rumors and Discovery — Compile lore nodes, identify contradictions, determine which are true.